Custom endpoints

 In the script, you can access the body using the request.content

 property.
-The example above would map torequest.content.param1
+The example above maps torequest.content.param1

 andrequest.content.param2